Electric vehicles: ESG risks set to rise as demand for raw materials ramps up

 Drilling down further, the single biggest area of concern is cobalt production in DR Congo.
 The troubled country is the leading global producer of the metal, but a multitude of labour and human rights violations, including the exploitation of up to 40,000 children, have been reported in connection with the industry.
 At the industrial end of the scale these risks are reduced, but cobalt from unregulated artisanal mines can, and does, find its way in to legitimately sourced raw materials.
 Elsewhere, lithium and copper development have spurred civil unrest and impacted the rights of indigenous people in countries across Latin America, while environmental degradation due to nickel extraction led to the closure of 23 mines in the Philippines.

 Businesses require transparent methods to identify the production level risks in the lower tiers of the supply chain.
 But to do this they need to not only know what raw materials are used in their products but understand each material’s unique journey, from the mine to the factory floor.
-This is no easy task, as illustrated by Figure 2, below: lithium-ion batteries have different risk profiles depending on the component parts of their cathodes, and these risk profiles are subject to change depending on which country the raw materials are sourced from.
+This is no easy task, as illustrated by Figure 2, below: lithium-ion batteries have different risk profiles depending on the component parts of their cathodes, and these risk profiles are subject to change depending on which country the raw materials used to make electric car batteries are sourced from.

 Traceability a challenge in complex EV supply chains